-Property Name Default Description channels type The component type name, needs to be spooldir. spoolDir The directory from which to read files from. fileSuffix .COMPLETED Suffix to append to completely ingested files deletePolicy never When to delete completed files: never or immediate fileHeader false Whether to add a header storing the filename fileHeaderKey file Header key to use when appending filename to header ignorePattern ^\$ Regular expression specifying which files to ignore (skip) trackerDir .flumespool Directory to store metadata related to processing of files.
-If this path is not an absolute path, then it is interpreted as relative to the spoolDir. batchSize 100 Granularity at which to batch transfer to the channel inputCharset UTF-8 Character set used by deserializers that treat the input file as text. deserializer LINE Specify the deserializer used to parse the file into events.
+Property Name Default Description channels type The component type name, needs to be spooldir. spoolDir The directory from which to read files from. fileSuffix .COMPLETED Suffix to append to completely ingested files deletePolicy never When to delete completed files: never or immediate fileHeader false Whether to add a header storing the absolute path filename. fileHeaderKey file Header key to use when appending absolute path filename to event header. basenameHeader false Whether to add a header storing the basename of the file. basenameHeaderKey basename Header Key to use when appending basename of file to event header. ignorePattern ^\$ Regular expression specifying which files to ignore (skip) trackerDir .flumespool Directory to store metadata related to processing of files.
+If this path is not an absolute path, then it is interpreted as relative to the spoolDir. consumeOrder oldest In which order files in the spooling directory will be consumed oldest , youngest and random .
+In case of oldest and youngest , the last modified time of the files will be used to compare the files.
+In case of a tie, the file with smallest laxicographical order will be consumed first.
+In case of random any file will be picked randomly.
+When using oldest and youngest the whole directory will be scanned to pick the oldest/youngest file, which might be slow if there are a large number of files, while using random may cause old files to be consumed very late if new files keep coming in the spooling directory. maxBackoff 4000 The maximum time (in millis) to wait between consecutive attempts to write to the channel(s) if the channel is full.
+The source will start at a low backoff and increase it exponentially each time the channel throws a ChannelException, upto the value specified by this parameter. batchSize 100 Granularity at which to batch transfer to the channel inputCharset UTF-8 Character set used by deserializers that treat the input file as text. decodeErrorPolicy FAIL What to do when we see a non-decodable character in the input file.
+FAIL: Throw an exception and fail to parse the file.
+REPLACE: Replace the unparseable character with the "replacement character" char, typically Unicode U+FFFD.
+Ignore: Drop the unparseable character sequence. deserializer LINE Specify the deserializer used to parse the file into events.
 Defaults to parsing each line as an event.
 The class specified must implement EventDeserializer.Builder. deserializer.
 Varies per event deserializer. bufferMaxLines (Obselete) This option is now ignored. bufferMaxLineLength 5000 (Deprecated) Maximum length of a line in the commit buffer.
 Use deserializer.maxLineLength instead. selector.type replicating replicating or multiplexing selector.
 Depends on the selector.type value interceptors Space-separated list of interceptors interceptors.